Skip to main content

 2. Click on New Trigger and choose Custom Event.

-3. In the event name, add the event you want to capture, for example, card-clicked.
+3. In the event name, add the event you want to capture, for example, card-viewed.

 4. Save and publish your trigger.